Paynes Creek Historic State Park: Attack after the Second Seminole War

 Many of the trading posts were built by Kennedy and Darling, two army sutlers from Fort Brooke who had started their own trading company.
 Their first trading post on Charlotte Harbor north of the Caloosahatchee river was damaged in the September 1848 Hurricane, eventually abandoned (spring 1849); which subsequently burned down and that area is now known as Burnt Store.

 Another such store was constructed in the spring of 1849 along the Charlo-popka-hatchee-chee (Little Trout-Eating Creek in Seminole), west of Peas Creek (later known as the Peace River), near present-day Bowling Green.
 The proprietors were Capt.
 George Payne and Dempsey Whidden.

-On July 17, 1849, Payne and Whidden were killed and wounded William McCullough and Nancy (Whidden) McCullough by five renegade Seminoles, following which the store and everything in it was burned.
-Another deadly attack occurred just days earlier on July 12, 1849, at the Indian River settlement, near Fort Pierce.
+A deadly attack occurred on July 12, 1849 at the Indian River settlement near Fort Pierce.
+On July 17, 1849, Payne and Whidden were killed while William McCullough and Nancy (Whidden) McCullough were wounded by five renegade Seminoles.
+The store and everything in it was burned.